So you've tried tap a few times and you're ready to take the plunge and buy a pair of tap shoes. Congratulations!

 A word about tap practice boards.

 Tap practice boards are fancy, portable platforms to practice on.
-In my opinion, they're a waste of money.
+In my opinion, they're not necessary.
 I'm sure fancier people would tell you that there is some reason to spend a lot of money on one, but I couldn't tell you what that reason is.

 It is, however, important that you have a safe surface if you want to tap at home.
 Wood flooring is easily scratched and tile can be slippery.
 Dancing on concrete surfaces is hard on the joints and you may find yourself in pain afterward!

 I recommend buying a pre-cut piece of thick (3/4"), sanded plywood at a home improvement store instead.
-Anything in the 2'x4', 3'x3' range is adequate for your plywood.
+Anything in the 2'x4', 3'x3' range is adequate.
 Of course, bigger will give you more room, but you have to balance how much you're willing to lift every time you get it out!

 I put my plywood on top of a rug (one that won't slide -- add gripper tape under it if it moves around) when I practice.
 It's not slippery, it has a little "give" for your joints, and you can scratch it up as much as you want!